-Precisely because of this approach, blended learning is increasingly viewed as the way forward in training and development.
-It also offers elements of learner control to create a more personalized learning experience.
+Precisely because of its approach, blended learning is increasingly viewed as the way forward in L&D. It also offers elements of learner control to create a more personalized learning experience.

 It’s important to understand what blended learning offers and how this can enhance your training and development strategy.